jpcposts/jpcposts.github.io/_posts/2024/2024-03-06-wrapper_script.md

 ## Introduction:

 In Red Hat Enterprise Linux (RHEL), wrapper scripts play a crucial role in enhancing the efficiency and manageability of various processes and commands.
-This blog post delves into the diverse purposes served by wrapper scripts, shedding light on their significance in the context of RHEL.
+This blog post dives into the diverse purposes served by wrapper scripts, shedding light on their significance in the context of RHEL.

 ## What is a Wrapper Script?